 Creating a logo can be a tedious process.
-Aside from choosing the right symbols and color palette, it’s vital to choose the right font to make your brand look legit and trustworthy.
-And with a ton of text styles out there, finding the best fonts for logos can be a tricky task.
+Aside from choosing suitable symbols and color palettes, the choice of font is crucial in establishing a professional brand image.
+And with a ton of text styles available, finding the best fonts for logos can be a tricky task.

 Popular Logos and Their Fonts